bruceminanga/bruceminanga/README.md

 - 🌱 Whoami?
 DEVSECOPS, Telegram-Bot Developer, Python Web Developer.
 - 🛠 Favourite_tools = neovim, podman, pipenv
 - 🔥 Also find me on hackerrank 👉 https://www.hackerrank.com/bruceminanga
 - Fun Facts = I keep on updating my work.
+Don't be surprised to come and find a new better staff.

 ### How to set up my django projects :ballot_box_with_check:
 1. Clone The Project (Or download zipped file, they are small in size with faster downloads)